snok/container-retention-policy/README.md

 Whether to consider untagged images for deletion.

+# Outputs

+## needs-github-assistance

+When a container image version is public and reaches 5,000 downloads, the image version can no longer be deleted via the Github API.

+If you run into this issue, you can access the names and versions of the relevant images by calling `${{ steps.<the-id-of-the-deletion-step>.outputs.needs-github-assistance }}`.

+The names and versions are output as a comma-separate list, like `"name1:tag1,name2:tag2"`.

 # Nice to knows

 * The GitHub API restricts us to fetching 100 image versions per image name, so if your registry isn't 100% clean after